U.S. faces shortage of up to 8 billion meals in next 12 months, leading food bank says

 In the past, Sandel says, it wasn’t unusual for low-income Americans to have to stretch a dollar at the end of the month.

-“Now running out of their food budget the second or third week of the month.
+“Now they are running out of their food budget the second or third week of the month.
 Parents are going back into the kitchen at mealtime so kids won’t notice that parents aren’t eating themselves,” she says.

 Agriculture Secretary Sonny Perdue announced Tuesday that more than 100 million food boxes have been distributed to food banks via the Farmers to Families Food Box Program, with a third round of contracts awarded to farmers and distributors earlier this month.
 However, while some Zip codes have been well served by this federal program, many others have received no food at all, Fitzgerald says.